cado-security/product-help/docs/cado-response/integrations/phantom.md

 To install Cado Response on Phantom you need to click the **INSTALL APP** button in the top right of the page.
 You need to upload the Cado Response tarball or rpm and click **INSTALL**.

-If you have successfully installed the Cado Response App you will see it under your **Configured Apps**.
+If you have successfully installed the Cado Response App you will see it under your **Unconfigured Apps**.
 Click **CONFIGURE NEW ASSET** on the Cado Response App.
 Fill in the Asset Info fields with a name and description.
 Navigate to Asset Settings and input your URL for the response platform and your **Access token** you generated earlier. **SAVE** and **TEST CONNECTIVITY**.
 If all is successful you should have a Test Connectivity Passed message.

 #### Configuration Variables